-Technology services be considered for students.
-Referrals for Assistive

-Technology assessments are made by IEP teams, parents, teachers, and Related Services personnel.
+IDEA requires that Assistive Technology services be considered for all special education or 504 students.
+Referrals for Assistive Technology assessments are made by IEP teams, parents, teachers, and Related Services personnel.
 Assistive Technology (AT) can be equipment and/or services that allow the student access to the curriculum.
 AT equipment can be anything from a pencil grip, specially lined paper, and low-tech communication boards to portable word processors and specialized software for students with special needs.